 Depending on your database backend, you might have several options to migrate the database.
-The most straightforward one is to dump the database on one server and import it on the new one.
+The most straightforward approach is to use database native tools, as they are usually the most effective (e.g. mysqldump or pg_dump).
 Alternatively you can use replication in case your database supports it.